carpentries/instructor-training/_extras/guide.md

 you will have a minute or two to set up your screen.
 You will screen share (describe where the button is) and will have the option to share your whole Desktop or just a single application.
 I recommend sharing only the application you will be teaching from, that way you can keep your notes up on your screen without us seeing them.
-It is perfectly fine to teach using your notes - that's how I always teach.
+It is perfectly fine to teach using your notes - that is how I always teach.
 (EB)
 * When your time is up, I will stop you and ask you to give feedback on yourself and then ask others to add their feedback.
 (EB)

 Different ways of managing feedback during the demo: